7RU7H/Archive/Tools/Network-Based/Proxying-And-Pivoting/SSH-Redirection-And-Tunnelling.md

 smbclient -L 127.0.0.1 -U Administrator
 ```

-## SSH Remote Port Forwarding
+## SSH Remote/Reverse Port Forwarding

+Remote or Reverse is a terminological yet-to-be-standardised dichotomy that will appear across the literature, blogs and discussions.
+It means the same thing, executing a command on a non-local box such that the local box receives the forwarded traffic from specific port.
 Reversal of Local port forwarding as port is **opened** from the remote side of the connection and the traffic is forwarded to a port back to local box with remote flag with `ssh -R`.
+This is possible within a nested session of SSH, which means we have connected to a remote machine, but are initiating a new session within this session and are executing it on the remote machine.
+Therefore we are performing Remote/Reverse Port Forwarding as the command is being executed on the remote machine from within a nested session.

 ```bash
 # Syntax: ssh -N -R [bind_address:]port:host:hostport [username@address]